Dog Tail Signs: What’s Your Dog’s Tail Language?

 TAKE IN THE WHOLE DOG’S BODY LANGUAGE

-Regardless of the tail-wagging message, you are safest when you let the dog approach you and initiate the interaction.
+Regardless of the likely dog tail meaning, you are safest when you let the dog approach you and initiate the interaction.
 Reaching out to pet a dog, even one with a soft half-mast swish, could trigger a defensive response.
 Let the dog come to you.

 And regardless of whichever side a dog’s tail is wagging on, the more you pay attention to the whole dog, the better you’ll be able to understand what that wagging tail is really trying to communicate.
 Our dogs are talking to us all the time.
 Remember to listen with your eyes.